 FMI was founded in response to the collapse of authoritarian governments in the Soviet Union and Eastern Bloc.
 FMI initially served only private sector clients, including major banks and exchanges.
 Over time, FMI commenced assisting USAID, the World Bank, EBRD, and other multilaterals, focusing at first on the development of capital markets, securities and commodity exchanges, and non-bank financial institutions.
 Today, FMI works across six core practice areas: Capital Markets, Mobilizing Capital, Financial Inclusion, Private Sector Engagement, Transparency and Public Accountability, and Legal and Regulatory Reform.

-FMI has worked around the globe for international donor agencies, governments, and private commercial clients, encompassing over 100 prime contracts in more than 40 countries.
-FMI’s current and recently completed donor-funded projects include:
+FMI has worked around the globe for international donor agencies, governments, and private commercial clients, encompassing over 100 donor-funded prime contracts in more than 40 countries.
+FMI’s active programs include: